FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 # REST API - Public

-The FreeTAKServer REST API is a human readeble approach to the TAK world.
+The FreeTAKServer REST API is a human-readable approach to the TAK world.
 The API allows you to easily connect third parties to the TAK family, without the need to understand the complexity of the COT structure or what a TCP connection is.
 FTS also supports an [Internal API](REST_API_InternalDoc.md).

 ## How FTS manages the information

-FTS will send the  information coming trough the API to all the connected clients, addtionally it will save it to the persistency, to be query in future.
+FTS will send the  information coming through the API to all the connected clients, additionally it will save it to the persistency, to be queried in the future.

 ## List of supported API